LukeC82/townsquare_luke_dev/ci-cd/README.md

 # Townsquare Infra
-Terraform infrstructure as code to spin up a static hosted website in AWS using CloudFront, S3 and Route53.
+Terraform infrstructure as code to spin up a CodeBuild job to deploy any code changes merged or pushed to the develop branch.

 ## Requirements